daffinity/squbs-scala-seed.g8/README.markdown

 Getting Started
 ---------------

-* Don't `git clone` this project,  the next step will fetch and set up everyting
+* Don't `git clone` this project!

+* Create a directory for your project

-* Run `sbt new daffinity/squbs-scala-seed.g8` from the directory you want to create the squbs scala app.
+* Once in that directory, run   `sbt new daffinity/squbs-scala-seed.g8`

-* Enter the requested details.
+* Enter the requested details

 * Celebrate